alan-platform/alan-platform.github.io/pages/tutorials/migrations/2026.2/migrations.md

 title: "Migrating Alan application data"
 category: docs
 platform_version: 2026.2
+description: >-
+  How an Alan deployment carries existing data into a new version of your model, and how to write a migration when the platform cannot work it out by itself.
 ---
 {% comment %}
 	The migration language is the connector's processor language.
 Its version for this platform version